lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ---

-## Orchestrate with a sequencial workflow
+## Orchestrate with a sequential workflow

 Let's go a step further and add one more agent in the picture.
-You will add an DocsAgent that will provide relevant documentation from Microsoft Learn to help the agents answer user requests.
+You will add a DocsAgent that will provide relevant documentation from Microsoft Learn to help the agents answer user requests.
 This agent will use the MCP Learn tool.

 First, create the DocsAgent inside the `main.py` file.
 Just after the creation of the GitHubAgent, add the following code: